ynozar/byos_next/README.md

 ## 🧪 Examples

-The project includes an examples section that allows you to visualize and test components in both their direct rendering and bitmap (BMP) rendering forms.
-This is designed to help develop and test components for e-ink displays.
+The project includes an examples section to visualize and test components in both direct rendering and bitmap (BMP) rendering forms.
+This helps develop and test components for the TRMNL device.

 ### How Examples Work

-visit `[base url]/examples` to view the examples page.
+Visit `[base url]/examples` to view the examples page.

-To set up your own screen example, you can use the following structure:
+To set up your own screen example, use the following structure:

-1. Create your component folder in the `app/examples/screens` directory following any of the existing examples.
+1. Create your component folder in the `app/examples/screens` directory following any existing examples.
 2. Add your component and data fetching logic
 3. Add an entry to `app/examples/screens.json`